 A little sweet and a little savory, this Low FODMAP Pizza with Pesto, Chicken and Red Grapes may sound unique, but it is oh-so-good

-- 2 chicken breasts
+- 2 small boneless, skinless chicken breasts

-- Salt and pepper, to taste
+- Salt and pepper

 - ½ cup Low FODMAP Pesto

-- 2 cup seedless red grapes, halved
+- 2 cups halved seedless red grapes

-- 8 oz. fresh mozzarella, sliced
+- 8 ounces fresh mozzarella cheese, sliced

 - Preheat broiler or grill.
 Coat broiler pan or grill with nonstick cooking spray.
 Season chicken with salt and pepper.
 Broil until done.
 Let cool before cutting into bite-sized pieces.
-Set aside.